HusseinSerag/socialMediaApp/README.md

 - delete / edit comment for comment owner
 - delete comment for post owner
 - bookmark / unbookmark posts
-- recieve real time in app notifications
+- recieve real time in app notifications about likes/ comments / friend requests
 - search for users by username
 - view searched users profile based on friendship status

-To be added
-- more notifications based on actions
-- edit profile details
+- edit profile picture and bio

+More features than can be added
+- A standalone chat app
+- see all pending friend request in a certain page
+- dark mode
+and much more!